 The solution to this problem is either to use an electric lock for access control or an electromagnetic lock with the existing, non-locking fire rated lock or exit device already on the door.

 I like the mag lock solution, but many inspectors do not.
 Be sure to check with your local AHJ before specifying an electromagnetic lock in any application.

 A fail safe electric lock is often the more popular solution with the inspector, but the install is more difficult since a wire needs to be run through the door from the hinge side to the lock side.
 Technically speaking, this voids the fire rating of the door.
 The absolutely correct way to do is to take the door off and have it modified in a fire rated door shop.
 That said, installers are retro-fitting electric locks to fire rated doors all the time in the field.

 It is usually against life safety code to lock an exit door from both sides in order to create a credential in / credential out system, typically called card in / card out.
-By "credential" in this case I mean magnetic stripe card, proximity card or proximity token.
+A "credential" in the thing that a user presents to a reader in order to get in, such as a set of numbers entered into a keypad or a proximity card.
 The purpose of the card in / card out system is to prevent the sharing of credentials.
 The system accomplishes this by refusing to recognize the credential through exterior readers until it has been presented to an interior reader.
 Typically the history of credential acceptance events is tied to a time and attendance system, that is, the access control system is also used to track employee hours, making it a powerful tool to encourage good attendance and to discourage the lending of a card to a friend to grant unauthorized access.

 A video surveillance system activated by motion sensor at the door can also help discourage unauthorized entry and monitor egress without preventing or impeding it.

 A better way to prevent credential sharing is to use a body part as a credential through biometrics.
 Biometric systems store information such as infrared scans of retina images or fingerprints.
-Biometrics are the current cutting edge technology of access control.
+The user touches a fingerprint reader and the door unlocks.